 Full Cosmetic Product Safety Assessment

-From €619.00
+From $881.77

 - Cosmetic Product Information File (PIF)

-- Part B: Cosmetic Product Safety Report (CPSR) – Contains the safety assessor’s conclusions, warnings, and justifications, ensuring the product is safe under normal use.
+- Part B: Cosmetic Product Safety Report (CPSR) – Contains the conclusions, warnings, and justifications of the safety assessor, which ensure that the product is safe under normal use.

-- Laboratory testing and results
+- Laboratory tests and results

 - EU CPNP Notification